J.D. Peck

 Bad Credit VA Loans start with the VA risk model

 Most people ask what credit score they need.
-A better question is what VA uses to predict successful homeownership when credit has challenges.
+The better question is what the VA uses to predict successful homeownership when credit has challenges.
 VA underwriting is designed to weigh affordability and stability, which is why two borrowers with similar scores can get very different outcomes.
+Use the mortgage calculator to pressure-test payments.

 Residual income

-Measures real monthly margin after major obligations, not just on paper.
+How much real monthly margin you have after major obligations, not just what a ratio says on paper.
+Ask us what margin is safe.

 Housing payment history